lauraschaposnik/old/_pages/teaching.md

 - Siemens Semifinalist (2014).
 - Intel Competition Semifinalist (2014).

-<h2>Information for students and Post-Docs</h2>
+<h2>Information for students and post-docs</h2>

-<b>Post-Doc positions for German based researchers:</b> If you are based in Germany and would like to work as a post-doctoral researcher with me, please send me an email at schapos@uic.edu.
+<b>Post-doc positions for German based researchers:</b> If you are based in Germany and would like to work as a post-doctoral researcher with me, please send me an email at schapos@uic.edu.
 The Alexander von Humboldt foundation has a program through which you could come to UIC for 1~2 years.

-<b>Post-Doc positions opening:</b> In 2021/2022 I will be hiring one or two post docs to work in my research group at UIC.
+<b>Post-doc positions opening:</b> In 2021/2022 I will be hiring one or two post-docs to work in my research group at UIC.
 If you're interested in joining me here, please send me an email.

 <b>Students at UIC:</b> If you’re a student at UIC and looking for research in my area, don’t hesitate to get in touch by emailing me at schapos@uic.edu.